your5e/5e-srd-markdown/dnd/51/obsidian_vault/spellcasting/casting.md

 Some spells require the caster to make an attack roll to determine whether the spell effect hits the intended target.
 Your attack bonus with a spell attack equals your spellcasting ability modifier + your proficiency bonus.

 Most spells that require attack rolls involve ranged attacks.
-Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't incapacitated.
+Remember that you have disadvantage on a ranged attack roll if you are within 5 feet of a hostile creature that can see you and that isn't [[incapacitated]].